Inference for Sparse and Dense Functional Data with Covariate Adjustments: Theoretical results

 Whether the first variance terms, $V_\mu^{I}$ and $V_\gamma^{I}$, or the second, functional-data-specific variance terms, $V_\mu^{II}$ and $V_\gamma^{II}$, are the leading variance terms depends on the bandwidth choices and on the relative order of $m$ and $n$, i.e., on the value of $\theta$ in $m\asymp n^{\theta}$.
 In order to determine the decisive $\theta$ value we postulate optimal bandwidth choices determined from minimizing the usual Asymptotic Mean Integrated Squared Error (AMISE) criteria, { }

 In anticipation of some of our results: Under AMISE optimal bandwidth choices, the discriminating $\theta$-threshold is given by $\theta=1/5$.
 That is, if $m/n^{1/5}\to 0$ and $\sqrt{M}/n^{1/5}\to 0$, the first variance terms $V_\mu^{I}$ and $V_\gamma^{I}$ are the leading variance terms.
-This asymptotic scenario comprises situations where $m$ and $\sqrt{M}$ are eventually \emph{very} small in comparison to $n$.
-For simplicity, we refer to this asymptotic scenario as ``sparse'' covariate adjusted functional data, even though a more appropriate description would be ``ultra-sparse''.
+This asymptotic scenario comprises situations where $m$ and $\sqrt{M}$ are eventually small in comparison to $n^{1/5}$, i.e., \emph{very} small in comparison to $n$.
+Following \cite{zhang2016sparse}, we refer to this asymptotic scenario as sparse covariate adjusted functional data.

 If, however, $m/n^{1/5}\to\infty$ and $\sqrt{M}/n^{1/5}\to\infty$, then the functional-data-specific variance terms $V_\mu^{II}$ and $V_\gamma^{II}$ are the leading variance terms.
-In contrast to the ``sparse'' case, this asymptotic scenario comprises quite general situations where $m$ and $\sqrt{M}$ may eventually be smaller than $n$, comparable to $n$, or larger than $n$.
-For simplicity, we refer to this asymptotic scenario as ``dense'' covariate adjusted functional data, even though a more appropriate description would be ``sparse-to-dense''.
+This asymptotic scenario comprises quite general situations where $m$ and $\sqrt{M}$ are eventually large in comparison to $n^{1/5}$, but not necessarily large in comparison to $n$.
+Following \cite{zhang2016sparse}, we refer to this asymptotic scenario as dense covariate adjusted functional data.
+However, we refer the reader to our cautionary note of the introduction as the term dense might have a misleading connotation.

-\paragraph{Remark} This differentiation between ``sparse'' and ``dense'' functional data is inspired by the work of \cite{zhang2016sparse}, who consider classical functional data \emph{without} covariate adjustments. \cite{zhang2016sparse} differentiate between ``non-dense'' (there $m/n^{1/4}\to 0$ and $\sqrt{M}/n^{1/4}\to 0$), ``dense'' (there $m/n^{1/4}\to C$ and $\sqrt{M}/n^{1/4}\to C$), and ``ultra-dense'' (there $m/n^{1/4}\to\infty$ and $\sqrt{M}/n^{1/4}\to\infty$) functional data.
-We do not follow their notation of ``dense'' functional data (here $m/n^{1/5}\to C$ and $\sqrt{M}/n^{1/5}\to C$), since this leads to a stalemate with variance terms having equal orders of magnitude which makes it impossible to derive explicit optimal bandwidth expressions.